Types of Volunteer Background Checks

 The advantages of SOR’s are that they are free, do not require permission from the volunteer, take very little administrative time to input names, the results are immediate, and the Fair Credit Reporting Act and related administrative notice burdens do not apply.

-The disadvantages this SOR is that there is no Social Security Number verification to assure the volunteer has not provided an alias, there is no consistency from state to state on registry requirements (i.e. some states require only violent sex offenders to register, missing are the non violent sex offenders), the input source is a third party (instead of being input automatically as a part of the judicial process), the website may not be frequently updated, and most importantly is that the SOR only reveals sex offenders, while many other serious crimes should be of concern such as murder, robbery, felony drugs, etc.
+The disadvantages of SOR is that there is no Social Security Number verification to assure the volunteer has not provided an alias, there is no consistency from state to state on registry requirements (i.e. some states require only violent sex offenders to register, missing are the non violent sex offenders), the input source is a third party (instead of being input automatically as a part of the judicial process), the website may not be frequently updated, and most importantly is that the SOR only reveals sex offenders, while many other serious crimes should be of concern such as murder, robbery, felony drugs, etc.

 On the other hand, thorough criminal background checks (as opposed to SORs) will provide all misdemeanor and felony information (not just sex offenses) that a sports organization may want to take into account in the disqualification process.
 Criminal background checks show offenses that go back a minimum of 7 years, but much longer in most cases.
 Also, criminal background checks do not rely on third parties to enter information into the database as this happens automatically as part of the judicial process.